jmervine/httperfjs/README.md

 > - `parse` is true by default.
 > - `#fork` isn't currently supported.
 > - `tee` isn't currently supported.
+>

+### Node.js Version

+Tests are currently being run and passing on the following versions:
+- 0.10.12
+- 0.8.25
+- 0.6.21

+> I have only actually used this on `0.10.12`.

 ### Basic usage: